How To Highlight/Find and Remove Duplicates in Google Sheets

 Copy Only Unique Cells in Google Sheets

-Alternatively, if you would prefer to sort your raw data automatically, copying dissimilar cells instead of your duplicates can be useful for fast sorting and filtering.
-If you are sure that your information is correct and you would prefer to remove the copy instead, try the method below.
+If you prefer to automatically sort your raw data, copying unique cells instead of duplicates is useful for fast sorting and filtering.
+If you are sure that your information is correct and would prefer to remove the duplicates instead, try the method below.

-- Paste the following formula in the formula input box at the top of the document:
+- After highlighting a column, click on a blank one where you want the unique entries to appear.
+Paste the following formula in the formula input box at the top of the document:

-=UNIQUE().
-Type the cell coordinates inside the parenthesis (e.g.
+- Type the cell coordinates of the original column inside the parenthesis, such as: